Discharging Debt With Chapter 7 Bankruptcy

-Fishback Law Corp helps consumers find effective debt relief from a wide variety of debt through a Chapter 7 bankruptcy in Orange County and throughout Southern California, including hospital and doctor’s bills, credit card bills, and other types of unsecured debt.
-We analyze each client’s own unique situation and advise them on the likely outcome of a Chapter 7 proceeding, including which debts may be discharged and which may not be dischargeable in Chapter 7 bankruptcy.
+Fishback Law Corporation helps consumers find effective debt relief from a wide variety of debt through a Chapter 7 bankruptcy in Orange County and throughout Southern California, including hospital and doctor’s bills, credit card bills, and other types of unsecured debt.
+We analyze each client’s unique situation and advise them on the likely outcome of a Chapter 7 proceeding, including which debts may be discharged and which may not be dischargeable in Chapter 7 bankruptcy.

 It is important to note that not all debt is dischargeable under Chapter 7.
 The list below includes some of the more common types of debt people carry that cannot be discharged in bankruptcy, but it is not a complete list.
 You should discuss your entire financial situation with your Orange County attorney so that you have a thorough understanding of what Chapter 7 bankruptcy can and cannot do for you.